 - 5.4.3.
 In the case where additional steering equipment is in operation and/or where the steering angle generated by that equipment has not been returned to normal driving position a warning signal must be given to the driver. - 5.5.
-Provisions for the periodic technical inspection of steering equipment - 5.5.1.
-The steering equipment shall be so designed that the mechanical components by which the function or effectiveness is influenced by wear, corrosion or ageing can be checked without disassembly or if necessary can be checked with commonly used measuring instruments, methods or test devices. - 5.5.2.
+Provisions for the periodic technical inspection of steering equipment

+- 5.5.1.
+As far as practicable and subject to agreement between the vehicle manufacturer and the type approval authority, the steering equipment and its installation shall be so designed that, without disassembly, its operation can be checked with, if necessary, commonly used measuring instruments, methods or test equipment. - 5.5.2.
 It must be possible to verify in a simple way the correct operational status of those Electronic Systems, which have control over steering.
 If special information is needed, this shall be made freely available. - 5.5.2.1.
-At the time of Type Approval the means implemented to protect against simple unauthorised simple modification to the operation of the verification means chosen by the manufacturer (e.g. warning signal) shall be confidentially outlined.
+At the time of Type Approval the means implemented to protect against simple unauthorized modification to the operation of the verification means chosen by the manufacturer (e.g. warning signal) shall be confidentially outlined.